 Linda has extensive experience in both education and research involving global supply chains and international development.
 She has worked for universities, NGOs and international agencies.

-Louise Herring is an ethical trade and human rights specialist with over fourteen years' experience working for private, non-governmental and not-for-profit organisations.
-She has run her own consultancy firm since 2015, predominantly working for global retailers and suppliers.
-She designed and delivered Sainsbury's ethical trade strategy between 2010 and 2014 for over 2,500 global food and non-food suppliers and has also worked for Comic Relief, Accenture, Marie Stopes International and the World Economic Forum.
+Louise is an ethical trade and human rights specialist with over 15 years' experience working for private, non-governmental and not-for-profit organisations and now works predominantly with global retailers and suppliers.
+She designed and delivered Sainsbury's ethical trade strategy between 2010 and 2014 for over 2,500 global food and non-food suppliers.

-Muriel Johnson is an ethical trade specialist with over 16 years experience in the field of ethical supply chain management.
-She spent 7 years working for a well known high street retailer as their social compliance manager and created an ethical supply chain management programme which has since earned that organisation many awards and accolades for sustainable retailing.
-Prior to that she lived and worked in Asia for 5 years, seeing on the ground many of the issues we all face in global supply chains.
-She uses her experience to teach others, working with retailers and brands to up-skill and train suppliers, buyers, technologists and senior managers.
+Muriel is an ethical trade specialist with over 16 years experience in ethical supply chain management.
+As a social compliance manager she designed an ethical supply chain management programme for a major retailer which has since earned many accolades.
+She works with retailers and brands to up-skill suppliers, buyers, technologists and senior managers.

-Steve Homer has extensive experience in fresh produce and was actively involved in the ETI food group, as well as being a former ETI board member.
+Steve has extensive experience in fresh produce and was actively involved in the ETI food group, as well as being a former ETI board member.
 He has detailed knowledge of ETI Base Code implementation overseas on issues such as freedom of association in Colombia and child labour with African small farmers.
 In addition to training, Steve consults on areas ranging from standards benchmarking to international development.